michalstanko/eclipse-shortcuts/README.md

 # Eclipse shortcuts for JS development

-After years of working in Visual Studio, after changing jobs I am now forced to write JavaScript in Eclipse.
+After years of working in Visual Studio, after changing jobs I was forced to write JavaScript in Eclipse for couple of months.
 Here are some shortcuts for my own reference.

 <table>
 <tr>